power-hawks/mlcamp-2017-gitbook/problem-set-1.md

-### CS101: Problem Set 1
+# UD036: Programming with Python

-This is a section under CS101
+This is a section under UD 036